David Shore

 David Shore (born July 3, 1959) is a Canadian television writer.
-Shore worked on Family Law, NYPD Blue and Due South, also producing many episodes of the latter.
-He created the critically acclaimed series House and more recently, Battle Creek and The Good Doctor.
+Shore worked on Family Law, NYPD Blue and Due South.
+He created the series House and more recently, Battle Creek and The Good Doctor.

 Early life

-Shore was born in London, Ontario, Canada, to Jewish parents.
+Shore was born in London, Ontario, Canada to Cecile Shore and Marvin Shore, a politician.
 His younger twin brothers, Ephraim Shore and Raphael Shore, are Aish HaTorah rabbis.
-David is the only member of his family involved in television, although his younger brother Raphael Shore made three political documentaries about the Middle East conflict.

-After graduating from A.B.
-Lucas Secondary School with distinction, he subsequently attended The University of Western Ontario for an undergraduate degree, and the University of Toronto for his law degree in 1982.
+After graduating from A. B. Lucas Secondary School with distinction, he subsequently attended the University of Western Ontario for an undergraduate degree, and the University of Toronto for his law degree in 1982.
 Following his education he initially worked as a municipal and corporate lawyer in his native Canada before he moved to Los Angeles to break into television.

-On June 20, 2018, David received an honorary degree in law from the University of Western Ontario.
+On June 20, 2018, Shore received an honorary degree in law from the University of Western Ontario.

 Career

 Television

 Shore wrote for the television series Due South — about another Canadian transplanted in America, albeit a member of the Royal Canadian Mounted Police — before he became a producer on the ABC drama NYPD Blue.
 His work on that series was nominated for two Emmy Awards.

 Shore then moved on to the series Family Law, Hack, and Century City, but these were not commercial successes.